Museum of the University of St Andrews: Awards and criticism

 MUSA has been awarded five stars, the highest available rating, by VisitScotland and won the Association of Scottish Visitor Attractions' 'Best Visitor Experience' Award in 2016, having previously been a runner-up in 2012 and 2014.
 In 2011 the Association of Scottish Visitor Attractions presented Sarah Hammond, one of the museum's staff members, with the Rising Star Award.
 The museum has a score of four and a half out of five on Trip Advisor.

 The museum received a critical review in Museums Journal shortly after opening in which particular attention was paid to the large amount of text in displays and to the supposed lack of event programming.
 Letters disputing the latter, one from the museum's director and another from a Fife-based charity with which the museum worked, were published in the Journal the following month.

 Famous visitors

 MUSA has been visited by a number of famous faces.
-His Royal Highness Prince William visited in 2011 with his then fiance Catherine Middleton as part of the celebrations for the university's 600th anniversary.
+His Royal Highness Prince William visited in 2011 with his then fiancé Catherine Middleton as part of the celebrations for the university's 600th anniversary.
 During the visit they examined the papal bull and were given a guided tour of the museum by Director Ian Carradice.
 Both Prince William and the Duchess of Cambridge are alumni of the university.

 The museum was opened in 2008 by crime writer Ian Rankin, who had the opportunity to see rarely displayed life masks of Edinburgh grave robbers Burke and Hare.

 The museum has featured on the BBC2 series Celebrity Antiques Roadtrip, when news reader Alastair Stewart visited, and has welcomed Elaine C. Smith for a forthcoming documentary.

 The museum has an audio guide that is narrated by actress Joanna Lumley, although Lumley has not visited the museum in person.